All guides

 2. Mid-Design and Prototyping Phase

-Usability testing can be valuable when you have created higher-fidelity prototypes or interactive mockups.
+Usability and prototype testing can be valuable when you have created high fidelity or interactive prototypes.
 Testing at this stage allows you to identify and address usability issues before committing to full development.

 3. Pre-Launch or Beta Testing